 When a company applies for a power plant, transmission lines, distribution lines, gas transmission, or distribution projects or the Alberta Electric System Operator applies for approval of the need for new electricity development the applicant must engage in a public consultation program (also called the participant involvement program).
 The application guidelines and requirements for facility applications can be found in Rule 007 and Rule 020.

-The applicant files its application with the Alberta Utilities Commission through the eFiling System.
+The applicant files its application with the AUC through the eFiling System.
 The AUC creates a proceeding which initiates a formal process to consider the application filed.
 The application is then reviewed to ensure the required information is included and the applicant followed the necessary steps set out in Rule 001 and any other relevant rules.
 If the required information is not provided, the AUC may choose to close the application or to request more information from the applicant.

 The application and all associated documents can be easily found using the proceeding number in the eFiling System.
 If you do not have the proceeding number you can also filter the results by applicant or search using other known details about the application.
 Anyone can create an eFiling System account by creating a user name and password.

 The AUC issues a notice by mail directly to those who live, operate a business or occupy land in the project area who may be affected by approval of the proposed project.
 The notice is mailed out to the addresses provided by the applicant and for larger facility projects with potentially greater impact the notice is also published in local newspapers.

 All notice of applications specify a submission deadline and anyone who wishes to provide comments about the application or participate in the proceeding must submit concerns to the AUC through the eFiling System by the date stated in the notice.